 The problem with such websites is that it may be challenging to find a competent web developer (if you are a customer) or to withstand competition (if you are an independent contractor).
-Often, when a student or a wannabe freelancer types in Google, “where to find entry-level web developer jobs,” the first search results they see are online marketplaces.
+Often, when a student or a wannabe freelancer types in Google, “where to find entry-level web developer jobs,” their first search results are online marketplaces.
 Which, sometimes, charge rather high fees for their services.

 Representatives: Upwork, Freelancer, Guru.

 Job boards may look like a somewhat old-school way of searching for job candidates, but it works, and it is efficient.
 Instead of guessing where to find a web developer, you might want to go straight to industry-based job boards: websites accommodating specialists majoring in a narrow field (web development, in our case).
 All you need to do is to place your position/open vacancy description and wait for the contractors to apply.
-If you need a pro for a specific task (like, hire Magento web developer to set up and adjust an e-commerce platform for you), job boards can be a great option.
+If you need a pro for a specific task (like, hiring a Magento web developer to set up and adjust an e-commerce platform for you), job boards can be a great option.

 Representatives: GitHub, Krop, Stack Overflow, Indeed.

 When you want to hire a web developer online, a platform for vetted freelancers is the place to go in the first place.
 Unlike freelance marketplaces, such platforms make freelancers undergo a series of tests and pre-screening procedures aimed at evaluating their professional qualities and ensuring their competence.
 Vetted platforms are a secret place where no beginner googling “where to find junior web developer jobs” will ever get to.

 As a result, a client always gets to work only with skilled and easy-going specialists.
 We say “gets to work” because clients cannot choose whom they want to hire on some platforms.
 Instead, the service requires customers to provide detailed information on the project and select a suitable freelancer based on it.